binxio/aws-ssm-fargate-secrets-blog/readme.md

 It now becomes really easy to rotate secrets.
 It even doesn’t require a deployment.

-1) update the secret in the SSM parameter store
+1. Update the secret in the SSM parameter store
-2) gracefully terminate containers (assuming auto healing is enabled)
+2. Gracefully terminate containers
+3. New containers with new secrets are recovered